5 things Patriots fans might not know about the Falcons

 — ESPN Stats & Info (@ESPNStatsInfo) January 23, 2017

 The most decisive stat about the Falcons’ season: With Matt Ryan guiding them, the Atlanta offense averaged a staggering 33.8 points per game in the regular season.
-Yet the most striking aspect of the Falcons was when the offense failed to reach its league-leading threshold of points.
+Yet the most striking aspect of the Falcons has been when the offense failed to reach its league-leading threshold of points.
 In games when Atlanta scored 30 points or less, the team went 1-5.